Argentina Is Bárbaro! Here Are the 6 Best Places to Live in Argentina

 Maybe even a country where feasting on premium grass-fed steak and quaffing down top-shelf vino (wine) is the nightly norm.

-Someplace that’s bárbaro (awesome).
+Someplace that’s bárbaro (awesome), like Argentina.

 Click here to join our team!

 For the passionate nature connoisseur, few places on Earth are as captivating as Patagonia.

 Scattered throughout these wild and remote lands lie a seemingly endless array of glaciers, streams and pristine pine forests to explore.
 Much of the splendor rests beneath its quintessential snowy Andean peaks, the best of which host enough backcountry trails to keep a hiker happy for years on end.

 Life in Patagonia is decidedly laid back, the perfect remedy for a stressed out city-dweller who yearns for a prolonged countryside escape.

 Granted, there isn’t much work available outside the tourist industry, which comes to a grinding halt as the frigid winter starts to set in.

 Expats looking to live within easy reach of both nature and civilization could base themselves in Ushuaia, a pretty port town on the southern tip of the continent.
 It’s so far south, in fact, that locals refer to it as the “end of the world.”

 Alternatively, the sleepy trekking mecca of El Chaltén is surrounded by some of South America’s most breathtaking peaks.

 The Lake District: The Switzerland of South America